ghc/ghc/docs/users_guide/glasgow_exts.rst

 or ``{-# INCOHERENT #-}``.

-The matching behaviour is also influenced by two module-level language extension flags: ``-XOverlappingInstances`` -XOverlappingInstances and ``-XIncoherentInstances`` -XIncoherentInstances.
+The matching behaviour is also influenced by two module-level language extension flags: :ghc-flag:`-XOverlappingInstances` and :ghc-flag:`-XIncoherentInstances`.
 These flags are now deprecated (since GHC 7.10) in favour of the fine-grained per-instance pragmas.